 - A Band of Angels = kids on the run again from the government.

-- Most of David Gemmels books feature and old hero who becomes a mentor to a young hero, a fiery damsel who is rarely in distress, a magical order, and a hopeless battle.
+- Most of David Gemmell's books feature an old hero who becomes a mentor to a young hero, a fiery damsel who is rarely in distress, a magical order, and a hopeless battle.

 - Jack McDevitt: Some Adventurer Archaeologists find a clue leading them to a lost location full of ancient knowledge.
 There's probably a government or corporation messing things up, whether unintentionally or malignantly.
-Someone WILL sacrifice him or herself, either for their comrades or to protect the knowledge (Sometimes this is by way of Redemption Equals Death (see the next item).
+Someone WILL sacrifice him or herself, either for their comrades or to protect the knowledge (sometimes this is by way of Redemption Equals Death — see the next item).
 There will be a Face–Heel Turn or a Heel–Face Turn.
-One or two couples will develop — generally someone in one such will die, leaving their partner devastated.
+One or two couples will develop — generally someone from such couple will die, leaving their partner devastated.
 When they find the cache, some huge catastrophe will destroy all of what they find except when they can carry while running away, or they'll be an epoch too late.
 Either way, their discovery changes everything.

 - Goosebumps.
 It's a given that the main character will be 12 years old, that they will be unpopular, and that they are doing at least one of the following things: moving to a new house, going to camp, visiting relatives, or working on a school project.
 They will encounter strange and spooky things but will make it out fine, until the last second where the surprise Twist Ending kicks in and they turn out to be dogs or something.

-- Sarah Dessen's books almost always follow this formula: .
-The girl has an annoying, messed up family situation (usually moves a lot), girl doesn't know how to deal with it, girl meets boy, boy fixes everything in girl's hypothetical world, and then there's always that moment when Girl and Boy are going to have a falling out, but they'll be back together by the end.
+- Sarah Dessen's books almost always follow this formula: The girl has an annoying, messed up family situation (usually moves a lot), girl doesn't know how to deal with it, girl meets boy, boy fixes everything in girl's hypothetical world, and then there's always that moment when Girl and Boy are going to have a falling out, but they'll be back together by the end.
 Only some of her earliest novels (That Summer, Someone Like You, Dreamland) don't follow this formula.
 Another novel, The Moon and More, does change up this formula some (in that the main character doesn't end up with either of her love interests), and promptly got flack from fans for mixing things up too much.

 - Children's books by Laura Numeroff and Felicia Bond hardly even bother with different names.
 Start with If You Give a Mouse a Cookie, then try If You Give a Bear A Brownie.
 If you liked that, you're sure to like If You Give A Cat A Cupcake!

 - Cassandra Clare.
-So far, both of her series have been about an ordinary teenage girl who learns she has magical powers her conveniently absent parents hid from her.
+So far, both of her series have been about an ordinary teenage girl who learns she has magical powers that her conveniently absent parents hid from her.
 Unable to go home, she finds herself living at the local Extranormal Institute and gets into a love triangle between a Deadpan Snarker and a Nice Guy.
 The villain, who has mysterious ties to her parentage, aims to Take Over the World with the help of her evil older brother.
 And most of the characters in The Mortal Instruments are expies from The Draco Trilogy, her Harry Potter fanfiction.

 - Mercedes Lackey has several series that are just the same story happening two or three times in a row.
 For instance, the Mage Storms trilogy.

 - The critically/fan-acclaimed albums for Metallica tend to be down to an 8-9 song formula.
 Ride the Lightning, Master of Puppets, ...And Justice For All, and Death Magnetic all follow a similar structure to the music, with varying music lengths based on how advanced CD/LP technology is at the time.
 Each opens with a song that sounds like most of the rest of the album that also has an unusual intro (acoustic, fade-in, heartbeat) before the album's title track if it has one.
 Track four is generally lighter or slower ("One"note and "The Day That Never Comes"note have identical song structures) and the penultimate track (or last, in the case of Lightning) is an instrumental before a fast-paced song that's not as long as the ones preceding it.